 The learning environment is an inquiry-driven environment that fosters group discussion.
 Middle School students participate in a Quakerism Class where students can learn about the faith tradition that forms our school’s foundation.

 Humanities is the study of the human experience and its documentation.
 The Humanities curriculum fosters the development of themes, essential questions, and reading, writing, and thinking skills.
 The program integrates the Language Arts and Social Studies curricular areas to help foster the interconnectedness of disciplines in both life and society.

 The Language Arts component focuses on writing different types of essays and responses to literature: descriptive, narrative, expository, and persuasive.
 Students review writing and communication skills, such as editing, sentence development, and understanding of the correct use of conventions.
 Students compose pieces by following The Six Traits of Writing.
 Students read for pleasure and refine their comprehension skills by reading frequently.
 Learning to read for information and to compare, synthesize, and infer from what they read are skills students refine throughout the year.
 Students expand their vocabulary by completing lessons in the Wordly Wise and Word Trek programs.

 The Social Studies elements center on main pillars such as Economics, Geography, History, Service, Learning/Citizenship, Culture, and Social Justice.
 The curriculum closely connects Language Arts to Social Studies topics through units of study.
 Topics covered include, but are not limited to, ancient civilizations, world plagues, immigration, the Progressive Era, the Civil Rights Movement, and our society’s current challenges.

-The goal of our Humanities program is to create knowledgeable, informed, globally and locally connected students who have a sense of responsibility and power in upholding and applying the Quaker testimonies in the world.
-Teachers use the Quaker testimonies to guide instruction by looking at different perspectives when talking about historic and current world events.
+The goal of Humanities is to create knowledgeable, informed, globally and locally connected students who have a sense of responsibility and power in upholding and applying the Quaker testimonies in the world.